rutvikk05/chess-server/README.md

 	/pieces {"color":["w","b"]} Gets the pieces on the board by color.
 The "color" parameter is mandatory.
 	/play {"color":["w","b"],"pgn":"move"} Plays a chess move on the board.
 All parameters are mandatory.
 	/quit Quits a game.
-	/start {"mode":["pva","pvd","pvp","pvt"],"color":["w","b"]} Starts a new game.
+	/start {"mode":["pvt"],"color":["w","b"]} Starts a new game.
 The "color" parameter is not required in pvt (player vs themselves) mode.
 	/status The current game status.

 	Listening to commands...